Sicily: Land of Contrasts

 Siracusa/Syracuse and nearby Ortygia

 We stayed in nearby Ortygia, situated across a short bridge from Siracusa.
-It's an ancient town dear to the goddess Artemis/Diana.
-Now a tangled Baroque maze of a little peninsula beside the sea greets you.
+It's an ancient town, originally dedicated to the goddess Artemis/Diana.
 I loved its lively atmosphere.
-Paper made from papyrus once filled city factories, and now samples can be found in artisan shops.
+Paper made from papyrus once filled city factories, with samples now found in artisan shops.

-The story , as Ovid wrote his Metamorphoses (translated):
+The translated story , as Ovid wrote his Metamorphoses:

 "Cold sweat poured down my imprisoned limbs, and dark drops trickled from my whole body.
 Wherever I moved my foot, a pool gathered, and moisture dripped from my hair, and faster than I can now tell the tale I turned to liquid.
 And indeed the river-god saw his love in the water, and putting off the shape of a man he had assumed, he changed back to his own watery form, and mingled with mine.
 The Delian goddess split the earth, and plunging down into secret caverns, I was brought here...and this was the first place to receive me, into the clear air.”

-Walking to the market and passing the ruins of the Temple of Apollo, now among the more modern buildings of the city, it impressed me how assimilated the past and present become in places like this: how familiar and "ordinary" it is to walk to the café as you also walk through living legends and ancient sacred sites.
-I remembered that Artemis and Apollo were twins, and this town was dedicated to both.
+Walking to the market here, you passing the ruins of the Temple of Apollo, now surrounded by more modern buildings of the city.
+Artemis and Apollo were twins, and the town was dedicated to both.
+It always impresses me in travelling to see how assimilated the past and present become in places like this: how familiar it becomes to walk to the local café or sports bar through the remains of ancient sacred sites.

 Enna

 Located in central Sicily, Enna is notable from afar, but not a highlight up close.
-Nothing as striking as sites mentioned above, but pleasant to walk around.
-Like many places visited on our European sojourn, the historic center (not the modern city) is the more interesting.
-Cold when we arrived, a delicious surprise awaited us as we huddled into a little coffee bar.
-We ate the very best cannoli on earth.
+Nothing as striking as sites mentioned above, but it's pleasant to walk around.
+Like many places visited on our European sojourn, the historic center is more interesting than the modern city.
+Cold when we arrived, a delicious surprise awaited us as we huddled into a small coffee bar.
+We ate the very best cannoli on earth!
 I immediately had a second one to confirm this fact.
 The fried crust must be fresh and crisp and the ricotta filling seasoned perfectly and added just at the time of eating.
-Do you suppose the act of writing about them will lessen their caloric impact?

 The Art of Eating

-Sicily has a reputation for good, fresh cuisine, often including fish.
-We've enjoyed simple pasta made from fresh tomato, eggplant, garlic, herbs and wonderful olive oil (called Pasta Norma, it's a local specialty).
+Sicily has a reputation for good, fresh cuisine.
+We've enjoyed simple pasta made from fresh tomato, eggplant, garlic, herbs and wonderful local olive oil (called Pasta Norma, it's a local specialty).
 Sicilian caponata is a wonderful vegetable antipasto (eggplants, olives, tomatoes).
-And the seafood is good, including urchin in season.
-Tripe is a regional specialty I'd rather not try.
-All varieties of pastry always look fantastic here, but my absolute favourite is fresh cannoli
+The fresh fish and seafood is very good, including urchin in season, as well as anchovies and sardines.
+Tripe is a regional specialty I'm not fond of.

-Sicilian food has been further popularized by mafia films as well by our hero, Inspector Montalbano, a fictional Sicilian detective in novels by Andrea Camilleri, who never lets work interfere with his epicurean food tastes.
-The books are set around Agrigento,, but the popular TV series is set around Marina Ragusa and has filmed in several restaurants there and in Ragusa.
-We'll ditto his recommendations that the best food is simple, fresh, and uncomplicated by menacing conversation.
+Sicilian food has been popularized by mafia films as well by our hero, Inspector Montalbano, Andrea Camilleri's fictional Sicilian detective with a fine palate , who never lets work interfere with his epicurean taste in food.
+The books are set around Agrigento, but the popular TV series is set around Marina Ragusa and has been filmed in several restaurants there and in these cities.
+We'll ditto Montalbano's dictum that the best food is simple, fresh, and uncomplicated by menacing conversation.

 The Art of Barbering

-In Villa Rosa, a nearby small town there's no earthly reason to visit, my bearded traveling mate had the best and closest straight-razor shave and haircut ever!
-It was an old-fashioned barber shop with only men in it (most of a certain age, including the barber), and he spent 45 minutes of careful scissored attention on this manly art.
+In Villa Rosa, a nearby small town there's no earthly reason to visit, my bearded travelling mate had the best and closest straight-razor shave and haircut ever!
+It was an old-fashioned barber shop with only men in it (most of a certain age, including the barber, who spent 45 minutes of careful scissored attention on this manly art.
 My spouse left looking fabulous and smelling just very slightly of their (secret) citrus-scented after-shave.
 My presence in the shop was indulged and I kept quiet, enjoying the perfect moment of witnessing what I'd only seen in movies: the reality of a time-zone nearly a century past.

 Piazza Armerina